Drema Gold, a bariatric surgery patient at MedStar Franklin Square, achieved weight-loss success using the tools from the Bariatric Program

 Click below to learn more about the three types of surgeries offered:

 The caring doesn't stop once the surgery is over.
 Follow-up visits continue for at least five years afterward.

-"We have a motto: Once a patient always a patient," Ginny says.
+"We have a motto: Once a patient always a patient," Dr. You says.
 "If patients ever have a problem, we support them.
 If they forget something they learned in one of our classes, they can always come back and retake the class."

-Ginny serves as a personal guide for patients throughout their weight loss journey.
+Dr. You and the bariatric team are committed to supporting patients throughout their lifelong weight loss journey.
 "Lifestyle change is hard.
-Everybody needs someone who can help them stay on track, I enjoy being that person for our patients."
+Everybody needs someone who can help them stay on track."

 To register for a free education seminar, please call 443-777-7900.